napcs/qedserver/lib/views/help.html.md

            $("#products").html(ul); // replace the products div with the ul }, "json");
       });
-    });
     </script>

-We fetch the data using the `.ajax()` method in jQuery, which takes the URL, a function, and the content type we expect to get back.
+We fetch the data using the `.get()` method in jQuery, which takes the URL and a callback that gets fired on success.
+The data from the server is passed to the callback.

 In our function, we construct an unordered list, iterate over the results we get back, append each result to the unordered list as a list item, and then we replace the contents of our projects div with the unordered list.

-If you visit http://localhost:8080/product_list.html, you'll see our demo, which will pull records from our database.
+If you visit <http://localhost:8080/product_list.html>, you'll see our demo, which will pull records from our database.

 That was just a short demo.
 You can use the other pieces of the API to add and delete records, or even perform searches against the data, which is perfect for testing out those fun auto-complete scripts everyone wants you to write.